This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • Azrieli is probably the most recognizable complex in Tel Aviv’s skyline.
 In this post, we will photograph next to Azrieli and then take an elevator to Azrieli Observatory, the highest observatory in the Middle East.

-• Russian Orthodox Church in Abu Kabir is located in the Abu Kabir neighborhood, Southern Part of Tel Aviv, next to Ofer Cohen and Levanon streets.
+• Russian Orthodox Church in Abu Kabir is located in the Abu Kabir neighborhood, in the southern part of Tel Aviv, next to Ofer Cohen and Levanon streets.

 • Sarona was a German Templer colony that is now a restored neighborhood with various attractions.